sh-cho/open-via-menlo/README.md

 > - Badges are not working correctly (only displaying incorrectly).
 > To be precise, all open Chrome windows are sharing a single badge.
 > - In chrome tabs, extension is not working well (ex. `chrome://extensions`, ...)
+> - In general, the code is messy 😞.
+I'm trying to learn JS

 ## Development
 ### Install